omeka/everywhere-enduser/omekaeverywhere.md

 - [Installation and Administration](/collectionviewer/CollectionViewer_Technical.md)
 - [Information for Gallery Staff](/collectionviewer/GalleryStaff.md)
-- Guides for Visitors are available [online](/collectionviewer/GalleryVisitor.md) and as a pdf.
+- Guides for Visitors are available [online](/collectionviewer/GalleryVisitor.md) and can be modified to fit your institution.

 Omeka Everywhere Mobile Application
 ------------------------------------
+The Omeka Everywhere Mobile Application allows you to take a collection or set of items from you Omeka Classic install and serve them as a smartphone app (Android, Windows, and iTunes).
+Please note that using the app does not automatically guarantee approval from the app stores for these devices.

+- Setup and Deployment
+- A basic guide for users which can be modified to fit your institution.

 Funding and Partners